melezhik/outthentic/README.md

 One word about sharing state between upstream/downstream stories.
 As downstream stories get executed in the same process as upstream one there is no magic about sharing data between upstream and downstream stories.
-The straitforward way to share state is to use global variables :
+The straightforward way to share state is to use global variables :

     # upstream story hook:
     our $state = [ 'this is upstream story' ]

     # downstream story hook:
     push our @$state, 'I was here'

 Of course more proper approaches for state sharing could be used as singeltones or something else.

 ## Story variables accessors